 Graduate students must satisfy both departmental and institutional (general university) requirements for their degree program.
-This pamphlet describes the departmental requirements.
+This Handbook describes the departmental requirements.
 Institutional requirements are given in the Graduate Catalog and the Graduate Student Success Guide, both available from the Graduate School.
-Specific information may be obtained by calling the Graduate School at (541) 737-4881 or by visiting their web page.
-Many institutional requirements are mentioned in this pamphlet.
+Specific information may be obtained by calling the Graduate School at (541) 737-4881 or by visiting their web page http://gradschool.oregonstate.edu/.
+Many institutional requirements are mentioned in this Handbook.
 Students are responsible for obtaining complete and up-to-date information on the current institutional requirements from the Graduate School.
 In what follows some course requirements distinguish between "blanket" and "non-blanket" numbered courses.
-See later in this pamphlet for the meaning of these terms.
+See later in this Handbook for the meaning of these terms.